Long delays as Canada opens border to fully vaccinated American tourists after 16 months | Business

 - Canada

-Long delays were reported at the Canadian-U.S. border on Monday as Ottawa finally opened doors to fully vaccinated American tourists for the first time in 16 months, causing a rush of tourists to travel north during the busy summer season.
-Government data showed a seven-hour wait time for the Fort Frances, Ontario, and International Falls, Minnesota, crossing.
-Fort Frances advertises itself online as "rarely experiencing delays".
+Long delays were reported at the border on Monday as Canada finally opened to fully vaccinated American tourists for the first time in 16 months, causing a rush of travelers during the busy summer season - and bottlenecks for a desperate tourism industry.
+Government data showed a seven-hour wait for the Fort Frances, Ontario, and International Falls, Minnesota, crossing.
+Fort Frances advertises itself online as "rarely experiencing delays."

-Toronto's Pearson International Airport, Canada's biggest airport, has also asked travelers to brace for delays as American leisure travelers returns to Canada.
+Toronto's Pearson International Airport, Canada's biggest, has also asked travelers to brace for delays as American leisure travelers return.
+Canada's partial reopening comes just as new COVID-19 cases and hospitalizations in the United States hit a six-month high.

+Prior to the pandemic, tourism was the fifth-largest industry in Canada, contributing C$105 billion ($83.4 billion) to GDP and providing one in 10 jobs, according to the Tourism Industry Association of Canada.
+The border reopening, however, and the rules surrounding it may not be enough to save Canada's outdoor tourism sector.

+Hunting and fishing lodges in remote parts of the country - most of which rely on American tourists for business - are reporting cancellations of people who do not want to get fully vaccinated or comply with the 14-day quarantine.
+"We wish we would have been able to open a month ago, and we wish that now that we are open the rules were easier to understand," said Dominic Dugré, president of the Canadian Federation of Outfitter Associations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)